LIGHTHOUSE CLI

 ~/.lighthouse/states/state-<timestamp>.json

-That snapshot carries forward first-seen publication dates so older state files can be retired without losing publication history for live posts.
+That snapshot carries forward first-seen publication dates and source commit metadata so older state files can be retired without losing publication history for live posts.

 Retention cleanup runs only after a successful deploy.
 Old releases and their matching state snapshots are deleted together.
 Logs are retained indefinitely.